 The depression of the 1890s halved this number.
-In 1905 ‘Rosstrevor’, a large Victorian house and its five acres largely covered with trees, scrub and swamp was purchased.
-Old Boy engineers and 4,000 loads of filling from Brighton’s in-going sewerage system produced a fine oval.
+In 1905 ‘Rosstrevor’, a large Victorian house and its five acres largely covered with trees, scrub and swamp, was purchased.
+Old Boy engineers and 4000 loads of filling from Brighton’s in-going sewerage system produced a fine oval.
 The official opening, a gala day of athletic sports, came in 1907.

-Dr. Crowther died in November 1918.
+Dr Crowther died in November 1918.
 His son, Lieutenant Colonel Henry Arnold Crowther, a former member of staff, was still on active service in France.
-He returned in February, 1919 to assume the Headmastership.
+He returned in February 1919 to assume the Headmastership.

 In February 1927 the Governor-General, Lord Stonehaven, performed the official opening of the first buildings on the present site of the Senior School.

 Robert L. Rofe was inducted as Headmaster in May 1967.
-His years saw many changes to curriculum and extra-curriculum areas.
-Physical changes included the swimming pool, the Physical Education Centre, the Clive Crosby Building, the Robert Sanderson Centenary Hall, the R. L. Rofe Creative Arts Centre, the Rosstrevor Hall, Zachariah Wing and the Baddiley Building.
-Numbers steadily increased, academic results were excellent and success on the sporting field became a reality not a dream.
+His leadership involved many changes to curriculum and extra-curriculum areas.
+Physical changes included the swimming pool, the Physical Education Centre, the Clive Crosby Building, the Robert Sanderson Centenary Hall, the R. L. Rofe Creative Arts Centre, the Rosstrevor Hall, the Zachariah Wing and the Baddiley Building.
+Numbers steadily increased, academic results were excellent and success on the sporting field changed from dream to reality.

-In 1996 Michael S Urwin was appointed as the school’s seventh Headmaster.
-Under his guidance the school has become a leader in boy’s education.
+In 1996 Michael S. Urwin was appointed as the school’s seventh Headmaster.
+Under his guidance the school has become a leader in boys’ education.
 Facilities have been extensively upgraded.
-The new Junior School was opened in 2002, sporting diversification and success continued; academic and cultural activities expanded and regular concerts were held at the Concert Hall and MRC.
+The new Junior School was opened in 2002.
+Sporting diversification and success continued.
+Academic and cultural activities expanded and regular concerts were held at the Concert Hall and MRC.